 \subsection{Highlight Refinement}

-Our solution pipeline includes a crucial step called highlight refinement (HR), which aims to solve the color inconsistency in highlight regions caused by extreme compression and clipping.
-Due to the high degree of ill-posedness, it is challenging for MSE-based models to address the color inconsistency issue.
-Thus, we adopt generative adversarial training to solve this problem.

-In the initial version, we use a separate network consisting of a UNet with a soft mask for highlight region as the generator~\cite{hdrtvnet_conf}.
-However, the improvement of visual quality is limited.
-Besides, this network introduces high computational costs.
-In this paper, we abandon the use of building an independent network for highlight generation.
-Instead, we directly utilize the combination of pre-trained AGCM and LE networks as the generator, as shown in Figure \ref{Figure 2 architecture of three-step SDR-to-HDR}.
-Then, we aim to enhance the ability of the joint network through generative adversarial training.
-This design offers two distinct advantages.
-First, generative adversarial training essentially brings the distribution of the output closer to that of the ground-truth image.
-Since well-exposed regions have already been effectively processed in previous stages, the training will focus on improving color transition in highlight regions.
-Second, it does not incur additional computational costs, thereby enhancing the overall efficiency.
-The generator is denoted as:
+Highlight Refinement (HR) aims to address color disharmony in highlight regions, which is often caused by dynamic range and color gamut clipping.
+MSE-based models struggle with this ill-posed problem, so we introduce generative adversarial training to alleviate the color disharmony.
+The initial version uses a separate UNet with a soft mask \cite{hdrtvnet_conf}, but it has limited visual improvement and high computational costs.
+Instead, we leverage the pre-trained AGCM and LE networks as the generator, enhancing it with adversarial training to achieve better visual results, as shown in Figure \ref{Figure 2 architecture of three-step SDR-to-HDR}.
+This approach brings two advantages.
+First, it aligns output distribution closer to the ground-truth.
+Since well-exposed regions have already been effectively processed in previous stages, this training will focus on improving color transition in highlight regions.
+Second, it avoids extra computational cost since there are no additional parameters to optimize.
+The generator is defined as: